OpenCyphal/pycyphal/docs/pages/demo.rst

     {"2346":{"timestamp":{"microsecond":1613884105725577},"kelvin":300.9321594238281}}
     # And so on.
 Notice how the temperature is rising slowly towards the setpoint at 350 K!

-As an exercise, try running the same composition over CAN by changing the transport configuration registers at the top of the orc-file.
+As an exercise, consider this:

+- Run the same composition over CAN by changing the transport configuration registers at the top of the orc-file.
   The full set of transport-related registers is documented at :func:`pyuavcan.application.make_transport`.

+- Implement saturation management by publishing the ``saturation`` flag over a dedicated subject and subscribing to it from the thermostat node.

-Use Wireshark (capture filter expression: ``(udp or igmp) and src net 127.9.0.0/16``) or candump (like ``candump -decaxta any``) to inspect the network exchange.
+- Use Wireshark (capture filter expression: ``(udp or igmp) and src net 127.9.0.0/16``) or candump (like ``candump -decaxta any``) to inspect the network exchange.